Flows with assertions

 Echopoint is an API flow automation and testing platform.
 You build visual API flows with a real assertions engine, then run the same suite from the cloud, your own infrastructure, or CI.
 It can also capture webhooks on instant endpoints when you need to inspect incoming requests.

 Yes — Echopoint is free while in beta, with no credit card required.
-Sign in with GitHub, Google, or email and your workspace is provisioned on first sign-in.
+Join the waitlist.
+When your spot opens, sign in with GitHub, Google, or email and your workspace is provisioned.

 Yes.
 Use the nanostack-dev/echopoint-cli@v1 GitHub Action, or run echopoint flows run --tag smoke from any CI.
 Exit codes report the result (0 success, 1 flow failed, 3 contract or API error), the API key is auto-masked, and resolved secrets are never logged.